-Available national sources for location-specific data related to anticipated climate change hazards including storm intensity, flooding, extreme heat, drought, and wildfire include the following.
+Available national sources for location-specific data related to anticipated climate change hazards including extreme heat, drought, wildfire, flooding, and storm intensity include the following.

 Climate Mapping for Resilience and Adaptation (CMRA) Assessment Tool: This tool explores current and anticipated extreme heat, drought, wildfire, and flooding hazards by tract, county, or tribal land for two emissions scenarios in any of three time periods - Early Century (2015-2044), Mid Century (2035-2064), and Late Century (2070-2099).
 It includes climate projections for numerous variables related to each climate hazard.
+[CMRA is scheduled to be updated in September 2024 with CMIP6 climate model data replacing (older) CMIP5 data.]
 See an example of the tool immediately below (subject to change).
 (Source: U.S. Global Change Research Program)